-The first impression is usually the strongest one.
-So here's all the information you'll need to make your arrival to Moscow go as smooth as possible.
+The first impression is usually the strongest one, so here's all the information you'll need to make your arrival to Moscow go as smooth as possible.

 Flying to / from Moscow